-At redshift zero, most of the merger debris look flattened towards the galactic plane of the host galaxy, smooth stellar ellipsoids~(see Fig.~\ref{fig2::mergers_final}).
+At redshift zero most of the merger debris look flattened towards the galactic plane of the host galaxy, and appear as smooth stellar ellipsoids~(see Fig.~\ref{fig2::mergers_final}).
 Only a few debris are not featureless, which is typical behaviour for unrelaxed remnants from relatively recent mergers.
-Another interesting behaviour is that more ancient mergers tend to be more compact while more recent debris extend farther away from the center of the host galaxy~\citep{2020MNRAS.499.4863P}.
-Such a picture can be understood if the earlier mergers happened when the main progenitor was less massive, and the gravitational potential well was relatively shallow.
-Later on the mass of the galaxy increases together with gravitational forces which squeeze the merger debris over time.
+Another interesting behaviour is that more ancient mergers tend to be more compact, while more recent debris extend farther away from the center of the host galaxy~\citep{2020MNRAS.499.4863P}.
+This picture can be understood if the earlier mergers happened when the main progenitor was less massive, and the gravitational potential well was relatively shallow.
+Later on the mass of the galaxy increases together with gravitational forces, which squeeze the merger debris over time.
 Obviously, this effect should lead to the change in the total energy of the debris and its transformation in the energy-angular momentum space.

-In the following sections, we will analyse the structure of the most significant merger debris in the HESTIA galaxies in different phase-space, integrals of motions and actions space used to uncover the composition of the stellar halo of the MW.
+In the following sections we analyse the structure of the most significant merger debris in the HESTIA galaxies in different phase-space, integrals of motions and action space used to uncover the composition of the stellar halo of the MW.